BastienLBCH/poc-messaging-commands/README.md

 ### Preparing
 **Prerequisite :** Having docker installed

-You need to create a .env file in the folder pocMessagingServiceCommands Options are :
+You need to create a .env file in the folder pocMessagingServiceCommands/pocMessagingServiceCommands at the same level than the settings.py file

+Options are :
 ```
 KEYCLOAK_PUBLIC_KEY